bqsauce-ux/Potential-Talents/README.md

 Technologies

-Python
+- Python

-pandas
+- pandas

-NumPy
+- NumPy

-Sentence Transformers
+- Sentence Transformers

-FastText (Gensim)
+- FastText (Gensim)

-scikit-learn
+- scikit-learn

-PyTorch
+- PyTorch

-Output
+## Output

-The notebook generates similarity scores from multiple NLP methods,combines them into a weighted fitness score, trains a RankNet model, andoutputs candidates ranked from most to least suitable for Human
+The notebook generates similarity scores from multiple NLP methods, combines them into a weighted fitness score, trains a RankNet model, and outputs candidates ranked from most to least suitable for Human